 The average commute time in the UK is 28 minutes.
 If you travelled to and from work every working day, you’d spend 8 days, 21 hours and 44 minutes commuting in a year.

 The average person travelling to work every day will spend almost £2,000 on commuting costs over a year.
-This is 7% of the average income for a UK worker!
+This is 7% of the average income for a UK worker.

 How many people work from home?

-An estimated 23.4 million UK adults, or 44% of the population, work from home at least some of the time as of January 2023.
-1 in 6 (16%) work from home all the time, while 2 in 7 (28%) are hybrid workers who split their time between home and travelling to work.
+An estimated 22.6 million Brits, or 41% of the population, work from home at least some of the time as of October 2024.
+1 in 8 (13%) work from home all the time, while almost 3 in 10 (28%) are hybrid workers who split their time between home and travelling to work.
+44% of adults travel exclusively to work and do not work from home.

-Hybrid working is also more popular among high earners, with 53% of those earning £50,000 or more, 38% of those earning £40,000 or more and 33% of those earning £30,000 or more split their time between home and a place of work.
+Hybrid working was also more popular among high earners, with 53% of those earning £50,000 or more, 38% of those earning £40,000 or more and 33% of those earning £30,000 or more split their time between home and a place of work.

 The average commute in the UK is 28 minutes.
 Over a day, this is almost an hour (56 minutes).
 If you travelled to work every day in 2024 with the average commute time, excluding holidays and weekends, you would spend 8 days, 21 hours and 44 minutes commuting.